mshrm-studio/blockchain-signing-jwt/README.md

 ## Description

-This is adds an endpoint to your project that will support the use of blockchain signatures as username/password to generate a JWT.
+This is adds an endpoint to your project that will support the use of blockchain signatures/public key to generate a JWT.
 This JWT can then be used to login to your app.

 ## Currently Supported Signings